CKofficial-1797/ChatApp-microservices/README.md

-## 🖥 Live Demo
-> ⚠ **Note:** Due to AWS free tier expiration, the live demo is now shown on **localhost** during presentations.
+ ⚠ **Note:** Due to AWS free tier expiration, the live demo is now shown on **localhost** during presentations.
 The architecture remains identical to the deployed version.

----

 ## 🧑‍💻 How to Run Locally
 ```bash